laurabeth2003/Conquer-Project/README.md

 4/30 Ty fixed spacing and finished screen 5.

 Laura connected all the other screens to the database, and finished screen 4.

+5/5 Ty entered comments to polish the code, and Laura finished bug testing the program.
+We turned in our project on this day.